 - Exploratory Teaching (Elementary and Secondary) These courses were added to course offerings in 1973 for students planning on majoring in elementary and secondary education.

 - Basic English Courses.
 Since 1986, when the college instituted an entry assessment program, the division's basic English enrollment has increased.
 Enrollment in basic English courses constitutes about 30% of the division's credit hour production.
 Class capacities range from 15-18 students.
 Some of those courses include

-- Introduction to Academic Reading and Writing (ENG 090),
+- Introduction to Academic Reading and Writing (WRT 090),

-- Introduction to College Reading and Writing (ENG 098)
+- Introduction to College Reading and Writing (WRT 098)